osamarehman/mughal.pro/README.md

 ## Backup and Restore

+### Linux
-The setup includes Borgmatic for backups.
+The Linux setup includes Borgmatic for backups.
 By default, it's configured to:

 - Back up all database data
 - Back up all configuration files
 - Run on a daily schedule

 To customize the backup configuration, edit the Borgmatic configuration files in `/opt/docker/borgmatic/config/`.

+### Additional Backup Options

+For both platforms, you can also:

+- Configure remote backup repositories
+- Set up encryption for your backups
+- Customize retention policies
+- Set up email notifications for backup status

 ## Security Considerations